 Navy Federal Credit Union

 Navy Federal Credit Union was founded in 1933 by 7 Navy Department employees who wanted to help their coworkers reach their financial goals.
 Today, this small group of naval employees has grown and remained true to their original goal of helping their military community.
 The credit union exclusively serves the military, veterans, and their families.

-Every mortgage option offered by Navy Federal Credit Union is clearly laid out on its website.
+Every mortgage option offered by Navy Federal Credit Union is laid out on its website.
 This includes the mortgage rates, down payments, and the payment terms available.
-You can choose from a conventional fixed-rate, homebuyers choice, military choice, and VA mortgage loans.
+You can choose from a conventional fixed-rate, homebuyer choice, military choice, and VA mortgage loans.